I Love You Forever: Release

 The film premiered at South by Southwest on March 9, 2024.
 It was released in the United States on February 7, 2025.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on four critics, indicating "generally favorable" reviews.

 Samantha Bergeson of IndieWire graded the film a B+.

 Stephen Saito of Variety gave the film a positive review, calling it "a fresh take on a toxic relationship."

 Fletcher Peters of The Daily Beast also gave the film a positive review and wrote, "If that is the goal, as sad as it may be, then it is successful; this is a feel-bad movie."

 Brian Tallerico of RogerEbert.com gave the film a negative review and wrote, "...this is a movie that wears out its welcome early, spinning around the same relationship ideas, and, worst of all, failing to give its lead enough character depth to justify spending so much time with her."